Kanzō Station

 Kanzō Station (閑蔵駅, Kanzō-eki) is a railway station in Aoi-ku, Shizuoka, Japan, operated by the Ōigawa Railway.

 Lines

 Kanzō Station is served by the Ikawa Line, and is located 20.5 kilometers from the official starting point of the line at Senzu.

 Station layout

-The station has two opposed side platforms connected by a level crossing and a small unmanned lean-to rain shelter on the platform for passengers.
+The station has two opposed side platforms connected by a level crossing and a small unstaffed lean-to rain shelter on the platform for passengers.
 The station is unattended.